dspeyer/dspeyer.github.io/combat/index.md

 Reactions include attacks of opportunity, parries and dodges.

 To parry, roll an attack with a parrying weapon and add half the result to AC.
 Bonuses for using a weapon in a specific way (e.g. slashing with a fore-bulging weapon) don't apply here, but the double-polearm bonus of a trident or symmetric fork does, as does Weapon Focus or similar.
+Only melee attacks to be parried (without a special feat).

 Dodges are simple dex rolls, again adding half.
+Only melee and pre-gunpowder attacks can be dodged.

 You get one reaction per round, resetting at the beginning of your turn.
 You can use a reaction during a reaction.